geniustechspace/protobuf/QUICK_START.md

 # Quick Start Guide

-Get started with the GeniusTechSpace protobuf schemas in 5 minutes!
+Get started with the Genius Tech Space protobuf schemas in 5 minutes!

 ## 1. Installation